 - Criminal felony convictions that have occurred within the last five (5) years from the date of conviction; and - Criminal misdemeanor convictions that have occurred within the last three (3) years from the date of conviction.

 vii.
 Lookback Period

-The lookback period starts from the date the application is accepted by PHCD, when formal eligibility screening commences.
+The lookback period starts upon commencement of the formal eligibility screening.

 viii.
 Misdemeanors

 PHCD may not deny or terminate housing due to misdemeanors considered civil violations according to County Ordinance 15-47, listed below: